March 16, 2020

 5) For the duration of this crisis, we will not be offering tours of the birthing center so that we are better able to control a safer environment for our birthing moms.
 Update as of 06/25/2020 – we will provide limited tours as we are able to do so without compromising the health of others.
 Please call to ask if you want a tour.

 6) You are still welcome to bring a small number of guests to your birth if they are without symptoms.
 But we ask you to limit guests as much as possible.
+Update: 2021 – All guests are now welcome but must be symptom free.

 7) This is also not the best time to expose your new baby to a lot of visitors.
 Please consider asking visitors to wait until a later time to meet your newborn and never let anyone touch the baby or be around your family if they are showing any symptoms or without washing their hands first.

 8) Update beginning 6/27/2020 – Nueces County has just issued a recommendation that any business unable to maintain social distancing, consider asking both staff and clients to wear masks.
 This is recommendation for our type of business.
 It is not a legal requirement at this time.
 The actual effectiveness of cloth masks is controversial and there are some studies on both sides which support or seem to support both sides of the controversy.
 At CCBC we will always support informed decisions made by our patients regarding their own health care.
-Therefore, we want you to be comfortable making your own decision about whether or not to your wear a face mask in our office or during your own delivery.
+Therefore, we want you to be comfortable making your own decision about whether or not to you choose to wear a face mask in our office or during your own delivery.
 We will also wear masks if requested to do so by a patient.
-You will be asked you your preference and support your decision either way.
+You will be asked you your preference and will support your decision either way.

 Finally, we are asking you to respect our guidelines even if you find them extreme.
 Most of the advice coming out of reliable sources tells us to take this pandemic very seriously and to exercise extreme caution using common sense and social distancing.
 We are fully confident that we will get through this and are not fearful, just cautious.
 We only wish to be wise and thank you for your patience and cooperation.